 Who does the Resettlement Support Center assist?

 The Resettlement Support Center assists asylum seekers in Malaysia, Singapore, Indonesia and other countries in Southeast Asia.
 The center in Bangkok also assists refugees in Thailand.

 What does the Resettlement Support Center do?

-The center educates asylum seekers and refugees about the possibility of resettlement to the U.S. The center helps refugees prepare paperwork; it facilitates interviews with U.S government officials, and, once refugees are accepted for resettlement, schedule medical screening and provide cultural orientation classes.
+The center educates asylum seekers and refugees about the possibility of resettlement to the U.S. The center helps refugees prepare paperwork; it facilitates interviews with U.S government officials, and, once refugees are accepted for resettlement, schedule medical screening.
+It also provides cultural orientation classes.